 Lighting on artificial trees and other decorations must be disconnected at night or when the area is expected to be vacant for longer than an hour.

 Ceremonial fires are not allowed on University property.
 For religious burning practices, see Exceptions to Policies, below.

 In the event of a fire, immediately evacuate the building.
 Activate the fire alarm system on your way out of the building if possible.

 Call 9-1-1 and identify where help is needed.

 Close all windows and doors, if possible, prior to leaving the room.
 Students in residence hall rooms should turn off lights, close windows, and close and lock the door.

 Do not use any elevator during building evacuation.

-Students, faculty and staff should make themselves aware of the location of fire alarms, fire extinguishers, and various exit routes from the offices, classrooms, laboratories and residence halls they frequent.
+Students, faculty and staff should make themselves aware of the locations of fire alarms, fire extinguishers and various exit routes from the offices, classrooms, laboratories and residence halls they frequent.

 Exceptions to Policies:

-Requests for exceptions shall be directed to the Safety Officer.
-Requests shall identify the particulars of the exception and the area where exception is requested.
-Safety or designee may require an inspection of devices, etc. and the area prior to ruling on the request.
+Requests for exceptions shall be directed to the University Safety Officer.
+Requests need to be accompanied by an open flame/pyrotechnic permit request.
+Requests shall identify the specifics of the exception and the area where an exception is requested.
+The Safety Officer or designee may require an inspection of devices, etc. and the area for which the exception is requested prior to ruling on the request.